 Someone shared this meme in my favorite Facebook group.
 I don’t know why I find it so hilarious.
 Alex doesn’t know either.
 Our marriage is on the rocks because of this.

 Zola had no idea I’d given her exactly what she’d been whining after for an hour.
-Ask yourself– is it possible the pizza you seek is already on your head, but you’re so accustomed to abuse that you can’t see it?
+Ask yourself– is it possible the pizza you seek is already on your head, but you’re so accustomed to mistreatment that you can’t see it?

 These are the only two things I actually need in order to keep functioning.